Department of Computer Science and Engineering

 • Instructor: Dr. George Bebis

-• Text: R. Gonzalez and R. Woods Digital Image Processing, 4th edition, Pearson, 2018.
+• Required Text: R. Gonzalez and R. Woods Digital Image Processing, 4th edition, Pearson, 2018.
 Errata

 Prerequisites